isabella232/sign-integrations.en/help/coupa/install.md

 ### Define the authenticating user {#define-authenticating-user}

-Once you create a Group and a User in that group, you need to make the user a ‘Group Admin’.
+Once you create a Group and a User in that group, you must make the user a ‘Group Admin’.

 To promote the new user in the [!DNL Coupa BSM Suite] group: